techwithlc/mywebsite/README.md

 - Integrated Resend API for reliable email delivery
 - Added automated AI news collection and summarization with GPT-4o
 - Created scripts for testing and sending newsletters
-- Implemented PM2 for continuous server operation
+- Implemented custom continuous email server for reliable operation
 - Added comprehensive deployment documentation for production use